Defining Biblical Years

 |Census 2: Levites||23,000||1,276,800|

-Note carefully, 1,276,800 is the number of days as in 70 full Jubilee cycles, and 1,276,800 is the number of people in the census counts while the Israelites were wandering in the wilderness.
+Note carefully, 1,276,800 is the number of days as in 70 full Jubilee cycles, and 1,276,800 is the number of people in the census counts while the children of Jacob were wandering in the wilderness.

 This is in agreement with the number of days suggested for the full structure of the Bible’s 30 day/month Calendar run 70 years as we did above.
 This view of the census affirms that our calendar structure is right.